Explore our GMA Valentine's Day guide with DIY ideas, gift picks for your Valentine or Galentine, romantic dinner recipes and more.

 Whisk together ingredients for the tamarind dressing in a medium bowl until combined.
 Set aside.

-Bake the candied hazelnuts according to the
+Bake the candied hazelnuts according to the full recipe here.

 In a large bowl, dress melon wedges with half a cup of the tamarind dressing.
 Season with a pinch of salt, the lime zest, and half of the mint leaves, torn.